 Work With Your Real Estate Professional

+In addition to our other downsizing tips for seniors, you may also want to consult a real estate professional.
 Your real estate professional can help you with the move and negotiations to ensure that you have enough time to down size.
 To get started with your upcoming home purchase, contact your real estate professional today.